JosephP91/curlcpp/README.md

         curlcpp_traceback errors = error.get_traceback();
         // Otherwise we could print the stack like this: error.print_traceback();
-        // Note that the printing the stack will erase it }
+    }

     // Retrieve information about curl current session.